NEW: To request your Professional Development Hours certificate, complete the form here: https://fs25.formsite.com/ieeevcep/form103/index.html

 *Please note: Your certificate request will be completed within 7-10 business days

-Looking for a past Webinar?Check out the PELS Resource Center and watch it on-demand
+Looking for a past Webinar?Check out the PELS Resource Center and watch it on-demand - Free for PELS Members!

 The IEEE PELS Resource Center platform, a new multimedia online library launched in 2016.
 You may find archived materials such as: